mr-seydi/PowerShinyApp/README.md

 # Power ShinyApp

 The Power ShinyApp is a web-based interactive application developed using R’s Shiny framework.
-The developed app is designed to perform statistical power analysis for Two-Sample/Population Functional Hypothesis Test (Functional/Curve data) using multiple statistical methods.
+The developed app is designed to perform statistical power analysis for two-Sample/population local hypothesis test (functional/curve data) using multiple statistical methods.
 The application supports multiple data inputs, interactive visualisation, and statistical power computation to provide a flexible tool for simulation-based power analysis.

+The current implementation of the Power ShinyApp operates under several key assumptions that should be noted.
+Specifically, the omnibus power has been used as the definition of statistical power.
+The power calculations assume equal group sizes.
+Furthermore, the simulated functional data relies on a stationary noise structure.
+The application currently restricts the noise component to Gaussian noise only, which is then smoothed using a Gaussian kernel.
+Users should be aware of these assumptions when interpreting the results of the power analysis.

 ---